William Connelly, Ph.D.

 Interests and Affiliations

-Interests include bicycle racing, hiking, writing, and computers.
+Interests include bicycling, hiking, writing, computers, and children.

 Publications (Abstracts not included)